 In fact, there are more bacteria than human cells in our bodies.
-But don't worry: ninetynine percent of these bacteria are good for us.
-They allow us to feel positive emotions, protect us from disease, and help us digest food.
+But don't worry: 99 per cent of these bacteria are good for us.
+They allow us to feel positive emotions, protect us from disease and help us digest food.
 Your mouth alone contains more bacteria than there are people on Earth!
-Unfortunately there are also bad bacteria that cause illnesses.
+Unfortunately, there are also bad bacteria that cause illnesses.
 We can treat these bacterial infections with antibiotics.

 Viruses are smaller than bacteria.
-They cannot exist without a host-an animal or plant to live in.
+They cannot exist without a host - an animal or plant to live in.
 That person next to you who's sneezing?
-She's the host of a virus.
-So, watch out!
-With each sneeze, she sends you over 100,000 virus cells, traveling at a speed of over 160 kph (100 mph)!
+She's the host of a virus, so watch out!
+With each sneeze, she sends you over 100,000 virus cells, travelling at a speed of over 160 kph.
+(100 mph.)!
 Once those cells invade your body, you become the host.
 The virus then changes in order to make more viruses in your body.
 If you get a virus, you can't treat it with antibiotics.
 You simply need to wait until your body gets rid of it.
 Of course, you can protect yourself from viruses such as the flu by getting vaccinations, or even just by washing your hands.
-Over eighty percent of viruses are spread by touching an infected person or thing, so be sure to take care of yourself and stay healthy!
+Over 80 per cent of viruses are spread by touching an infected person or thing, so make sure you take care of yourself and stay healthy!

-4 Read and circle the correct word.
+Read and circle the correct word.

 Pardis Sabeti is a doctor and a researcher.
 In her recent research on the antibiotic / virus that causes Lassa Fever, she wanted to find out why some people get the disease / cell and others don't.
 Pardis didn't just do research in her lab.
-She traveled to hospitals in Africa to learn more about diseases.
+She travelled to hospitals in Africa to learn more about diseases.
 There, she helped train medical workers to treat / digest people.
 She hopes that one day her research will help scientists to make a symptom / vaccination available that can protect / invade people against Lassa Fever.

-Learn new words.
-Listen for these words and match them to the definitions.
+LEARN NEW WORDS Listen to these words and match them to the definitions.
 Then listen and repeat.
+017 018